ichumats22/liri-node-app/README.md

 # liri-node-app
-# INSTRUCTIONS:/
+# INSTRUCTIONS:\
-  In the console/terminal, type one of the following commands:/
+  In the console/terminal, type one of the following commands:\
-    * node liri.js concert-this/
+    * node liri.js concert-this\
       * node liri.js spotify-this-song
     * node liri.js movie-this